MrMijagi/subtitles-translator/README.md

 NOTE: It only works for .md presentations.

 I may not have included all html/markdown tags, so let me know about any issues you encounter :)
+So far whitespace characters can be messed up so you have to manually add new lines (I'll update it when I have time).

 ---